Did you know that pull-ups have been around since the 1770s? Yes, people have been reliant on this multi-functional exercise for ages!

 Over the course of a couple of months, you should increase the time it takes to lower your body back onto the chair.
 This regression will help you learn the movement pattern required to achieve an unassisted pull-up.
 If negative pull-ups are still too challenging, try an inverted row instead.
 For this exercise, you will need a barbell.
 However, this regression allows you to leave your feet on the ground, making it a useful stepping stone for beginners.

-Beginners may also find the chin-up easier to perform, as the movement recruits your biceps more than your lats.
-For this variation, grab the bar underhand, and use your biceps to pull your body up.
+Beginners may also find chin ups easier to perform, as the movement recruits your biceps more than your lats.
+For this variation, grab the bar with an underhand grip, and use your biceps to pull your body up.

 Benefits of Pull-Ups